premAI-io/state-of-open-source-ai/mlops-engines.md

 ## LocalAI

-[LocalAI](https://localai.io) is the free, Open Source OpenAI alternative.
-LocalAI act as a drop-in replacement REST API that’s compatible with OpenAI API specifications for local inferencing.
-It allows you to run LLMs with various backend such as llama.cpp or vllm, generate images, generate audio, transcribe audio, self-hosted, on-prem with consumer grade hardware, supporting multiple model families.
+[LocalAI](https://localai.io) from https://github.com/go-skynet/LocalAI ([not to be confused](https://github.com/louisgv/local.ai/discussions/71) with [](desktop-apps.md#localai) from https://github.com/louisgv/local.ai) is the free, Open Source alternative to OpenAI.
+LocalAI act as a drop-in replacement REST API that's compatible with OpenAI API specifications for local inferencing.
+It can run LLMs (with various backend such as https://github.com/ggerganov/llama.cpp or [](#vllm)), generate images, generate audio, transcribe audio, and can be self-hosted (on-prem) with consumer-grade hardware.

 Pros:

 - wide range of models supported
-- supports for LocalAI functions (OpenAI functions, but self-hosted)
+- support for "LocalAI functions" (self-hosted verison of OpenAI functions)
 - easy to integrate

 Cons:

 - binary version is harder to run and compile locally
-- high learning curve due to high degree of customization
+- high learning curve due to high degree of customisation

 ## Challenges in Open Source